bruceravel/larch-plugin-tutorial/mback/details.md

 In the MBACK plugin, `Group` and `Parameter` are imported from larch in the first line of the boilerplate, then used throughout.
-Whenever `Group` or `Parameter` are used, the `_larch=_larch` argument is given so that Larch can correctly resolve the intepreter.
+Whenever `Group` or `Parameter` are used, the `_larch=_larch` argument is given so that Larch can correctly resolve the interpreter.

 You will notice that the `_larch=_larch` argument is passed to almost *every function* from Larch that was imported among the boilerplate at